On the Radar

 Presentation and Disclosure Requirements for Long-Lived Assets That Are Classified as Held for Sale or Have Been Disposed Of

-disposed of, an entity must determine how to present the disposition in its
+have been disposed of, an entity must determine how to present the disposition

-financial statements.
-The entity must first assess whether the disposition meets
+in its financial statements.
+The entity must first assess whether the

-the criteria for discontinued-operations reporting.
-The purpose of reporting
+disposition meets the criteria for discontinued-operations reporting.
+The

 The disclosure requirements differ depending on whether a disposal (1) meets the